 During this “stay-at-home” phase, we’re using our computers more than ever.
-And a minor glitch has turned into a major headache now that you’re working from home.
+What may have been a minor glitch has turned into a major headache, now that you’re working from home.
 If you have an internet connection, our Online Remote Support Service can be your solution.

 We’ve been providing remote support for years, and that might be just what you need.
 Using our live remote assistance tool, we can view your Mac or PC desktop and control your mouse and keyboard to help find an answer.
 We generally use the GoToAssist tool from Citrix.

 And, unlike other companies, once we terminate the remote session, we’re not able to reaccess your computer unless you provide explicit permission.